gabrielrbernardi/jsproject/README.md

-# This repository contains an small applicantion using JavaScript, HTML and CSS
+# This repository contains an small application using JavaScript, HTML and CSS